kasdi-sarah/Project-Graduation-/README.md

 📄 [Graduation Thesis (PDF)](Memoire.pdf)

-\item Identified \textbf{Random Forest} as the most accurate model with the lowest prediction error among the tested algorithms.
+# Identified Random Forest as the most accurate model with the lowest prediction error among the tested algorithms.